-Thursday, June 6th at 1:30 pm : The Kingston Historical Society hosts a Commemoration Service for Sir John A. Macdonald at his grave in the Cataraqui Cemetery National Historic Site on the June 6th, every year.
+Saturday, June 6th at 1:30 pm : The Kingston Historical Society hosts a Commemoration Service for Sir John A. Macdonald at his grave in the Cataraqui Cemetery National Historic Site on the June 6th, every year.
+This year’s speaker will be Dr. Tim Cook.
 Information: Alan MacLachlan, Commemoration Service Chair.
 (613) 549-8841 or (613) 453-7078 (cell).
 Email: firstname.lastname@example.org

 Wednesday, September 16: Tabitha Renaud: “Without Words: The Communication Barrier between Indigenous Peoples and the Earliest European Explorers in North America.”
 For hundreds of years historians have glossed over how First Peoples and the earliest European explorers communicated with one another during their first meetings.
 How did they convey information back and forth?
 How effectively was this process?
 This talk returns to famous episodes of “first encounter” to closely examine how people communicated, how it changes traditional interpretations and why it ammeters today.